planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Armed with these details, she goes back to the Name step.
 She picks the last name "Alkaev" from a search of Russian family names.

 **Step 4 -- Backstories**: His highest Attribute (CONCEPT) is 5D, so he has up to five Backstories.
-Going right to his tragic past, he gets *Master Fencer who Lost his Dream after a Leg Injury.* Next, she gives him *Struggling Baltimorean Bachelor (English)*, which should make him fit in well with the setting.
+Going right to his tragic past, he gets *Master Fencer who Lost his Dream after a Leg Injury.* Next, she gives him *Struggling Baltimorean Bachelor (English)*, which fits in well with the setting.
 She also gives him *Raised by Russian Immigrants (Russian)* as his origin, which makes him conversant in the language.
 It may also be useful for cooking if it comes up!
 This leaves two Backstories she can reveal later.

 **Step 5 -- Resources:** Dana's Guide assigns 2 (Struggling) for Credit based on Viktor's situation.
 Dana decides he usually wears a *brown suit* and lives in a *modest apartment*.
 He carries an *elegant sword cane*, a *pocket knife*, a *pocket watch & fob*, and a *deck of cards*.
 He has two contacts for now: "Oleg" as someone he owes money to, and "Samuelson" as an old fencing rival.
 In keeping with his personality, these are somewhat hostile relationships, but this is fine: Oleg may help Viktor just to finally get his money back, and Samuelson out of a sense of professional guilt.
 She can work out his other Resources as needed.